damianhakert/damianhakert.github.io/source/_posts/2015-09-17-gitlab-announces-$4M-series-a-funding-from-khosla-ventures.markdown

 Thank you to our team that has been working hard every single day and feels more like a highly distributed, international family than a company.
-We especially thank the [core team](https://about.gitlab.com/core-team) members that are paid by GitLab Inc: Robert Schilling, Hannes Rosenögger, Achilleas Pipinellis, Stan Hu, James Newton and Jeroen van Baarsen.
+We especially thank the [core team](https://about.gitlab.com/core-team) members that are not paid by GitLab Inc: Robert Schilling, Hannes Rosenögger, Achilleas Pipinellis, Stan Hu, James Newton and Jeroen van Baarsen.